RobertL31/fuddly/docs/source/data_manip.rst

 .. note:: When a cycle over the possible node values or shapes is terminated, a notification is raised (through the linked environment object).
-Depending on the ``Finite`` node attribute generic disruptors will recycle the node or change to another one.
+Depending on the ``Finite`` node attribute generic operators will recycle the node or change to another one.
 Setting the ``Finite`` property on all the graph will enable you to have an end on data generation, and to avoid the generation of duplicated data.